 Our free YouTube WordPress plugin supports a performant Facade Mode, which improves page speed by loading a lighter version of the YouTube player.
 Once the facade is clicked, the real player loads.
 We have tested this feature in multiple cases and found it to successfully improve your Lighthouse performance score by addressing the following recommendation: “Some third-party resources can be lazy loaded with a facade.”
-The same thing can be said for GTmetrix analyses, which is also based on Lighthouse.

 You can see the feature at work on this very page.
 This site is running WordPress and our free YouTube plugin with facade mode activated — and there’s an embedded YouTube video below.
-Go ahead an load up Lighthouse or GTmetrix and analyze this page with either (or both) tools.
+Go ahead an load up Lighthouse and analyze this page with either (or both) tools.
 You’ll see that there are no complaints about third-party resources needing to be lazy loaded due to the facade mode being on.

 If you watched the above video, you might have noticed that the plugin’s facade feature isn’t limited to pages with just a single embedded YouTube video like this one.
 The plugin automatically applies a facade on every YouTube embed on a page.